 At Noon on a hot Monday in July, a transformer at one of Alpha Mechanical’s key customer’s plants blew up.
-It was up to Alpha’s on-site team to jump into action and make sure the plant continued to have power and operate normally.
+It was up to Alpha’s on-site team to jump into action and ensure the plant continued to have power and operate normally.

 The first call went to CE Power, which immediately came to the site and determined that the transformer was shot.
 So Alpha’s lead on-site supervisor, Paul Baysayer, quickly called Whayne Supply and arranged for a temporary generator to be delivered.
 The machine was rated for 2,500 amps at 480 volts.
 But it was located on a rooftop, so setting it up involved 2,500 feet of cable, connecting 17 leads from the generator to the transformer.
 Jacobi Oil Service supplied fuel.